 Repositories are always being changed, with old ones coming down and new ones springing to life.
 However, these five are options that have been up for a while and provided value throughout that lifespan.

 As mentioned before, it is essential that you use a VPN while using Kodi.
-The small fee is like insurance for your privacy, so make sure you take a look at our best VPN overview for suggestions or browse our library of VPN reviews if you haven’t already.
+The small fee is like insurance for your privacy, so make sure you take a look at our best VPN overview for suggestions if you haven’t already.